List of British weapon L numbers

 The L number ("L" standing for Land Service) or weapon identity number system is a numerical designation system used for the type classification of British Army weapons and related stores.
 The L number in isolation is not a unique identifier; rather, it is used in conjunction with a description, e.g. "Rifle, 7.62mm, L1A1" or "L1A1 7.62mm Rifle".
 The A number following the L number refers to the particular version of a piece of equipment; unlike some similar designation systems where an A number is only used for subsequent versions of equipment, an A1 designation is always used for the first version to be officially adopted.
 (Note: This appears not to apply to weapons bearing the desigation of "gun equipment", however.)
 Stores coming into Army service began receiving Land Service designations in 1954, replacing the old number-and-mark system of designations.

-Some weapons such as the AR-15 and M16A2 rifles, the C3 Non-Metallic Anti-Personnel Mine and its C4 drill variant, the M18A1 Anti-Personnel Mine, the M79 and M203 grenade launchers, the M6-895 and M6-640 mortars, and the various air rifles in Cadet Force usage, were not given L numbers and are referred to in official documentation by their manufacturer's designations instead.
-Likewise, legacy items that were given designations under the earlier number-and-mark system (Note: Including but not limited to the No. 4 Rifle, the various Sten machine carbines, the original .303 versions of the Bren gun, the No.5 Mk 1 Bayonet, the No. 8 Mk 1 0.22in Rifle, the No. 36M Mk 1 HE Hand Grenade, the No. 80 Mk 1 White Phosphorus Smoke Hand Grenade, the No. 1 Mk 3 6 Inch Beehive Demolition Charge, the No. 14 Mk 1 11 lb Hayrick Demolition Charge, and the No. 1 Mk 3 Pyrotechnic Pistol Signal Kit.) continued to be referred to by those designations until replacement.
+The L number system does not have universal application.
+Some items (Note: Such as the AR-15 and M16A2 rifles, the C2A1 Sight Unit, the C3 Non-Metallic Anti-Personnel Mine and its C4 drill variant, the M18A1 Anti-Personnel Mine, the M79 and M203 grenade launchers, the M6-895 and M6-640 mortars, the Barrett M82, the M3 and M63 Browning M2 mounts, M33 Ball and M17 Tracer .50 BMG ammunition, and the various air rifles in Cadet Force usage) have been referred to in official documentation by their manufacturer's designations instead of L numbers.
+Likewise, legacy items that were given designations under the earlier number-and-mark system (Note: Including but not limited to the No. 4 Rifle, the various Sten machine carbines, the original .303 versions of the Bren gun, the No. 5 Mk 1 Bayonet, the No. 8 Mk 1 0.22in Rifle, the No. 36M Mk 1 HE Hand Grenade, the No. 80 Mk 1 White Phosphorus Smoke Hand Grenade, the No. 1 6 Inch Beehive Demolition Charge, the No. 14 Mk 1 11 lb Hayrick Demolition Charge, the No. 1 Mk 3 Pyrotechnic Pistol Signal Kit, and the No. 94 Anti-Tank Grenade.) have continued to be referred to by those designations until their replacement by newer stores.
 A number of guided weapons in British service such as the K170A1/A2 NLAW HEAT Guided Missile and the K130 High Velocity Missile use a "K" designation rather than a Land Service one.